abartnof/cricket_competition/readme.md

 ### Gender

-First off: is women’s cricket more competitive than men’s?
+First off, is women’s cricket more competitive than men’s?
 There are no women’s multi-day domestic leagues in the dataset, so let’s filter men’s multi-day matches out.